aborroy/alfresco-catalog/README.md

 See it live: https://aborroy.github.io/alfresco-marketplace/

 ## Quick start
-- Add a listing: open an Issue "Submit a marketplace entry" or send a PR with a file under `content/entries/`.
+- Add a listing: open an Issue "Submit a catalog entry" or send a PR with a file under `content/entries/`.
 - Preview: every PR builds a preview; reviewers and authors get a link.
 - Search: instant search + filters (compatibility, license, keywords) on the homepage.
 - Analytics: GA4/Plausible ready (enable in `layouts/partials/analytics.html`).